GuillaumePv/ProjetCrypto_app/README.md

 ```bash
 git clone https://github.com/GuillaumePv/ProjetCrypto_app.git
 ```
-2) launch the shell script to install the virtual environment and run the app
+2) launch the shell script to run the app (will install the virtual environments requirements on first use)

 ```bash
 .\launcher.sh